TraizeCPerin/Final-Project-CS2/README.md

 - Feature 1: Find the maximum height
 - Feature 2: Compute the total horizontal distance covered
 - Feature 3: find displacement
-- Feature 4: find position
+- Feature 4: find final position
 - Feature 5: compute for the time

 *(You may add more features if you like.)*